History of Britney Spears in Timeline

 March 2017: Britney: Live in Concert World Tour Announcement

-In March 2017, Britney Spears announced that her residency concert would be performed abroad as a world tour, named Britney: Live in Concert, with tour dates in select Asian cities.
+In March 2017, Britney Spears announced that her residency concert would extend abroad as a world tour, named Britney: Live in Concert, including dates in select Asian cities.

-In April 2017, the Israeli Labor Party announced that it would reschedule its July primary election to avoid conflict with Britney Spears' sold-out Tel Aviv concert, citing traffic and security concerns.
+In April 2017, the Israeli Labor Party announced that it would reschedule its July primary election to avoid conflict with Britney Spears's sold-out Tel Aviv concert, citing traffic and security concerns.

 April 29, 2017: Icon Award at Radio Disney Music Awards

-On April 29, 2017, Britney Spears became the first recipient of the Icon Award at the 2017 Radio Disney Music Awards.
+On April 29, 2017, Britney Spears received the Icon Award at the 2017 Radio Disney Music Awards, making her the first recipient of the award.

 November 4, 2017: Grand Opening of Nevada Childhood Cancer Foundation Britney Spears Campus